VICIWUOHA/aws-kms-encryption/tf/README.md

 You should also notice a file named `output.json` in your tf directory if this was succesful.

-3) Run your terraform commands.

-- Start with  `terraform init` , `terraform plan`, then `terraform apply` At some point it should prompt you for your **kms_key_id** variable which you should provide. (this won't show when you paste it because it is sensitive.)
- You can also set the default value for this variable in your [variables.tf](/tf/variables.tf) file.

 ## What Happens under the Hood